Ouxsoft/LivingMarkup/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/hxtree)

-***PXP empower the front end team by turning markup into modular objects.*** It works like a templating engine, but isn't limited to replacing values.
-PXP finds elements, instantiate them as objects, orchestrates method calls to objects, and then replaces the element's value.
+***PXP empowers teams by transforming markup elements into modular objects.*** It works similar to a templating engine, but isn't limited to replacing values.
+PXP finds builder specified document elements, instantiate them as objects using their attributes and arguments, orchestrates method calls to those objects, and then replaces the element with rendered output.

 # Installation